ourzora/offchain/docs/usage/customize.md

-# Customizing the pipeline
+# Customizing the Pipeline

-## Using a custom RPC provider url
+## Using a Custom RPC

 By default, the pipeline uses `https://cloudflare-eth.com` as the Ethereum JSON RPC url.
-You can specify your own rpc provider url like this:
+A custom RPC provider can be specified like so:

 ```python
 from offchain.metadata.pipelines.metadata_pipeline import MetadataPipeline